-The app can read files in its native format (files with the suffix '.prsm'), or in GRAPHML (.graphml), GML (.gml), GraphVix (.gv or .dot), or Microsoft Excel (.xlsx) formats.
-Not all features of the GraphML, GML and GraphViz formats are supported.
+The app can read files in its native format (files with the suffix '.prsm'), or in

 To read in files any of these format, either use the Open button in the top bar, or drop the file on a PRSM map window.
-PRSM will work out from the file contents which type of file it is reading.
+PRSM will work out from the file extension which type of file it is reading.

 An Excel workbook should contain two spreadsheets, one named ‘Factors’ and the other named ‘Links’.
 Both should have a Header (i.e. first row) of column names, with the remaining rows containing data about each Factor or Link (in any order).